Trans Ecuador Mountain Bike Route: Dirt Road Version

 - Locro de Papa is a hearty soup that will keep you fueled.
 It’s loaded with potatoes, onion, garlic, cumin, achiote, milk, cheese and cilantro, garnished with avocado and spicy aji (Ecuadorian hot sauce).

 - Always keep your eyes out for local produce.
 We suggest supporting small businesses when you can.
 For example, fresh cheese is commonly available.
 Just add bread, a pinch of salt and a dollop of aji.

 - Market towns abound – we’ve listed the days of those that are more established in Trail Notes.
 They’re great for resuppling on fresh and local produce, as well as experiencing an important part of Ecuadorian life.

 At over 1300km in length, TEMBR Dirt can be tackled in its entirety, or broken up into six parts that can be section ridden.
 Listed below is a suggested breakdown, splitting the ride into five digestible portions.
 Although the segments vary in length, each offers a suitable locale to spend a rest day or two off the bike.

 Note that TEMBR Dirt is still being fine-tuned and is subject to modifications.
-For the latest updates, be sure to download the gpx from Ride With GPS and take note of the waypoints.
+For the latest updates, be sure to download the gpx from Ride With GPS and take note of the waypoints and the details within each.
 Please let us know if you run into any issues or inconsistencies.
 Thanks!